Mazuh/Midas/README.md

 Scraping data from [UFRN](http://ufrn.br/) accountability.

 The initial idea is for me to learn and pratice data science with Python.
-My current goal is to see how many professors have salary above the ceiling at this University.
+My current objective is to see how many professors have salary above the ceiling at this University.

 ## References

 ### For development

 Inspired by:
-- professor [Masanori](https://github.com/fmasanori) and [its students project at USP](https://gist.github.com/fmasanori/6ae7d880da86b61b5f2736da0f341376) that has the same goal as mine; and
+- professor [Masanori](https://github.com/fmasanori) and [its students project at USP](https://gist.github.com/fmasanori/6ae7d880da86b61b5f2736da0f341376) that have the same goal as mine; and
-- a [Data Science Brigade](https://github.com/datasciencebr) project called [Serenata de Amor](https://github.com/datasciencebr/serenata-de-amor) for monitoring congressmen expenses using public money.
+- a [Data Science Brigade](https://github.com/datasciencebr) project called [Serenata de Amor](https://github.com/datasciencebr/serenata-de-amor) for monitoring congressmen expenses using public money that is possibly my future goal.

 Data sources:
 - http://www.sistemas.ufrn.br/acessoainformacao/